Generators can be lifesavers, but they aren’t cheap. And to keep them operable, there are 12 generator maintenance tips to follow.

 Next, drain the fuel from your fuel tank and carburetor float chamber.
 As well, remove the spark plugs from your engine and inject a few drops of oil into the plughole.

 When you’ve completed all the above, place your generator in a dry location.
 Also, make sure your generator isn’t placed in extreme temperatures.
-With all that checked off, cover your generator to prevent dust buildup.
+Then finally, cover your generator to prevent dust buildup.

 Important Note: make sure your generator’s storage location is clear of debris.
 Also, make sure rodents or pests can’t make a home in your generator.
-You can buy sealed enclosures to place your generator inside for protection.
+You can even buy sealed enclosures to place your generator inside, for protection.

 #12 Create a log

 Keep some type of log to track your maintenance work.
-For example, for oil changes, in your log you’d include the following information:
+For example in your log, for oil changes, you’d write the following information: